 Each estimate we prepare will carefully detail what we are bidding and how much it will cost.
 Our goal is to provide all critical details so that there are no uncertainties.
 The process typically includes the several major activities; nevertheless, the exact process varies between projects.
 Here are the typical major steps:

 Removal: If an existing slab exists, we will break it up, cut out rebar and/or wire mesh, and haul the old product away for disposal.
-If we are installing a new foundation, we will move in after the surface has been properly cleared and compacted.
 At this stage, it is important that all organic materials are removed (sticks, paper, etc.).
 Rocks and nails are fine.

 Form Setters: At this stage, a crew will move into setup forms that will hold the concrete in place while it dries (or cures).
 A 6″ x 6″ welded wire mesh will be put in place during the concrete pour for reinforcement.
 If rebar is used, it should overlap the next piece by 2′.

 Concrete with a 2,500 PSI (pounds per square inch) will generally meet most building codes.
 That said, we always quote, order, and install concrete with a 4,000-psi attribute.
 The psi will be specifically identified in the quote.
 This means that the concrete should be able to withstand up to 4,000 pounds in a one square inch area without compromising.
 A large SUV or truck can weigh up to 5,500 pounds, and the weight is spread over way more than a square inch.
 A more expensive option is to order concrete with fiberglass mesh embedded in the concrete.
 Many builders will recommend just using fiber mesh without wire mesh.
 We feel that wire mesh should always be installed regardless.

 The Pour: As the concrete is being poured it is a good idea to lift the wire mesh up.
 When the pour starts, it is a race against time to ensure that the concrete does not set up too fast.
 Concrete is not self-leveling; hence, the technicians will need to work the concrete to have the right angles for proper drainage.